hathibelagal-dev/instantpolyglot/docs/eng/Navajo.md

 - **háálá** (because, for)
    **Doo deeyá da, háálá shidziil da**
    Not I-went not because I-am-strong not
-   "I didn't go because I'm not strong"
+   “I didn't go because I'm not strong”

 - **éí** (topic marker)
    **Díí éí shimá bitsį́į́' át'é**
    This TOP my-mother her-meat it-is
-   "This is my mother's meat"
+   “This is my mother's meat”

 - **lá** (mirative, indicating surprise)
    **Chʼil náána' lá!**
    Plant it-grows MIR
-   "The plant is growing!" (expressing surprise)
+   “The plant is growing!” (expressing surprise)

 - **sha'shin** (probably, perhaps)
    **Naaltsoos ałtso ádaalyaa sha'shin**
    Papers all they-were-made probably
-   "The papers were probably all made"
+   “The papers were probably all made”

 - **ndi** (but, however)
    **Naałnish ndi doo bił yáʼátʼééh da**
    He-works but not with-him it-is-good not
-   "He works, but he's not happy with it"
+   “He works, but he's not happy with it”

 - **áádóó** (and then, after that)
    **Chʼíyáán áshłaa áádóó séí**
    Food I-made and-then I-ate
-   "I made food and then I ate"
+   “I made food and then I ate”

 These discourse markers help to structure conversation, indicate the speaker's attitude, and connect ideas in Navajo discourse.